-He is the President of the Board of Directors for the Westmead Medical Research Foundation, Director of the Lebanese Chamber of Commerce and Chairman of the Italian Opera Foundation Association.
+He is the President of the Board of Directors for the Westmead Medical Research Foundation, Director of the Westmead Institute for Medical Research, Director of the Lebanese Chamber of Commerce, Director of the Australian Arab Chamber of Commerce and Industry and Chairman of the Italian Opera Foundation Association.

 Mr Rizk has over 40 years' experience in Banking including various roles at National Australia Bank Limited before joining the Bank as Chief Banking Officer in 2005.
 He is a fellow of the Financial Services Institute of Australasia, Fellow of the Australian Institute of Management and a member of the Australian Institute of Company Directors.
+He is also a panel member of the NSW Language Advisory Panel (Board of Studies, Teaching and Educational Standards NSW).